 Pick Up a Fun Part-Time Job

 Why not get a fun part-time job at a garden center or a craft store?
-What a great way to earn a little bit of extra cash (hello vacation or new car) and meet some very like-minded people too!
+What a great way to earn some extra cash (hello, vacation or a new car) and meet some very like-minded people, too!

 Find a Walking Group

 If physical fitness (or getting out into nature) is your thing, why not find a walking group in your area?
 It’s easy to either find groups like this on Facebook or start your own!
-I’m sure there are at least one or two, and if there aren’t, why not start one?
+I’m sure there are at least one or two; if not, why not start one?